Retirement Assets in Divorce for Columbus Residents

-Retirement asset specialists with over 59 years of experience.
+Retirement asset specialists with OVER 63 YEARS of experience.

 Retirement assets can be protected under a lot of circumstances, but divorce is not among them.
 Any property acquired during the marriage is technically considered “marital property” under Ohio law.
 This includes assets held in 401k’s or IRAs.